lopsided98/decorum/README.md

 ## Construction and Conversions

 Proxy types are used via constructors and conversions from and into primitive floating-point types and other compatible proxy types.
+Unlike numeric operations, these functions do not necessarily panic if a constraint is violated.

 | Method          | Input     | Output    | Violation |
 |-----------------|-----------|-----------|-----------|